Insulin Dosage Calculator

-The insulin sensitivity factor tells you how many points (mg/dL) one unit of insulin will decrease your blood glucose by.
-It can be determined by your doctor, or calculated when total daily insulin dose is known.
+The insulin sensitivity factor tells you how many points (mg/dL) one unit of insulin will decrease your blood glucose.
+It can be determined by your doctor or calculated when the total daily insulin dose is known.

-1800 is the constant used for the initial calculation of insulin sensitivity factor
+1800– Constant used for the initial calculation of the insulin sensitivity factor; and

 1800 / 50 units = 36 mg/dL, which means that one unit of insulin decreases blood glucose by 36 mg/dL

 Usually, the values for the insulin sensitivity factor range from 30 to 50 mg/dL.

 Bodies of patients with diabetes either don't produce enough insulin or can't use the insulin as intended.
 Over time, this can cause serious health problems, such as vision loss and kidney or cardiovascular disease.
 To check the 10-year risk of cardiovascular disease, visit our CVD risk calculator.
 Only basic information will be required.
 You do, however, need to know your cholesterol levels expressed in mg/dl, so the cholesterol units might need to be converted.

 Diabetes can't be cured completely, but there are some steps that one can take to reduce the impact of diabetes on their life:

 - Keeping a healthy weight – you can check if your weight is within normal range by calculating your BMI or ideal weight.